 VHA Office of Integrated Veteran care has sunsetted its live webinar series.
 To view previous webinars, visit the Provider Webinar Series Archive.

 VHA TRAIN Courses

 Visit the VHA TRAIN website to get started.
-More information about how to enroll, a list of available courses, and additional instructions for how to register can be found in the VHA TRAIN fact sheet.
+More information about how to enroll, a list of available courses, and additional instructions for how to register can be found in the VHA TRAIN account creation guide.

 |War Related Illness and Injury Study Center (WRIISC) Provider Training||This webpage provides training on Veteran environmental and airborne health exposures including: Agent Orange, Gulf War, Burn-Pits and PFAS; and the range of chronic multi-symptom post-deployment illnesses including: pain, PTSD, fatigue, respiratory, and many more, to help providers and their care teams support the health care of Veterans.|

 |VHA TRAIN–Military Culture: Core Competencies for Healthcare Professionals||These training courses provide community providers with information about treating the unique Veteran patient population.

 |Center for Deployment Psychology||This website supports and enhances the Military Culture: Core Competencies for Healthcare Professionals online course.|